 Posted by Willy Franzen on May 5, 2010.
-Positions below updated every five minutes.
+Jobs updated daily.

 I bet there aren’t many of you out there who are deciding between a career in science and a career in public relations.
 There just isn’t a lot of overlap between the two fields in terms of subject matter and in terms of people.
 However, Washington, DC based Spectrum Communications has carved out a significant niche in the areas of science and healthcare public relations.
 They’ve put together “a team of self-acknowledged science geeks and health policy wonks,” and these geeks and wonks obviously have a strong background in public relations as well.
 This is important because PR in the fields of science and health is extremely complex.
 With “sophisticated concepts and often restrictive regulatory environments” it’s easy to make mistakes, and that could cost a client millions of dollars.
 Spectrum Communications has been around since 1996, so you have to think that they know what they’re doing.